codeigniter4/CodeIgniter4/user_guide_src/source/models/model.rst

 Models are typically stored in the ``app/Models`` directory.
 They should have a namespace that matches their location within the directory, like ``namespace App\Models``.

-You can access models within your classes by creating a new instance or using the ``model()`` helper function.
+You can access models within your classes by creating a new instance or using the :php:func:`model()` helper function.

 .. literalinclude:: model/001.php